felvin-search/docs/rfcs/001_snippet_apps.md

 # What?
 <Image>
 Snippet Apps are the small instant answer thing which you get on the top of search.
 It can be football scores, stock prices or notes on a topic or anything.
-We are building a system where anyone can create these app, and we'll distribute them instantly through Neera search
+We are building a system where anyone can create these apps, and we'll distribute them instantly through Neera search

 # Why?
 Search is the most convinient ways to distribute apps.
 If you want a timer, or want to convert currency or calculator, no one install these apps, you just such them.
 Though the numbers and kind of apps you find in Google/Bing is still limited the bandwidth, capacity and motivation of these companies.
 We can do much better!